 Recommendations for each part of the Junior King’s School, Canterbury 11 Plus exam can be found below:

 We strongly suggest the following packs for successful preparation for the Junior King’s School, Canterbury 11+ English paper.
 They will help your child further develop their writing skills, including spelling, vocabulary, punctuation and grammar.:

 Online Reasoning Test

-The following online practice tests are specifically designed to help your child familiarise themselves with the demands of Online Assessment Tests such as the Junior King’s School, Canterbury online assessment:
+The following full practice and skill practice online tests are specifically designed to help your child familiarise themselves with the demands of Online Assessment Tests such as the Junior King’s School, Canterbury online assessment: